 The compound sliding miter saw is a hybrid saw that uses rails to increase the cross-cut capacity.
 It adds a left bevel to enable compound cuts, and you get the flexibility of a compound miter saw with the increased depth of cut afforded by the slide.
-If you need to cut deeper material like 1×12 or 2×12 lumber, you might go for it.
-However, it might be a bad idea if you want a more compact saw for greater portability.
+You might go for it if you need to cut deeper material like 1×12 or 2×12 lumber.
+However, it might be bad if you want a more compact saw for greater portability.

 Dual Compound Sliding Miter Saw

-A dual compound sliding miter saw features a miter table, sliding rails, and beveling that goes both left and right.
-There is no need to flip your material around to make the opposite compound cut.
+A dual compound sliding miter saw features a miter table, sliding rails, and beveling that goes left and right.
+Flipping your material around is unnecessary to make the opposite compound cut.
 That saves time and frustration.
 If you prefer making your crown and base molding cuts flat, this saw saves you time.
 It is ideal for cutting longer pieces of material.

 Miter saw safety